JeremyRand/namecoin.org/team/index.md

 **ZeroNet Specialist** <br>
 Lola works on enhancing Namecoin integration in ZeroNet, a decentralized website hosting system loosely based on BitTorrent.

+## Somewhat

+**Quality Assurance Specialist** <br>
+Somewhat beta-tests our releases, helping catch bugs that our developers and CI tests failed to notice.

+## virus_net

+**Metrics Specialist & Russian Translator** <br>
+virus_net helps us monitor real-world usage of Namecoin, and also maintains a Russian translation of Namecoin's documentation.

+## grringo

+**JavaScript Specialist & macOS Specialist** <br>
+grringo contributes to Namecoin JavaScript software such as browser extensions, and also assists with macOS development, packaging, and testing.

 ## Anonymous Developers

 We have several developers who prefer to remain anonymous; their anonymity does not reflect the incredible impact their contributions have made to Namecoin.
 We are deeply grateful for their work.